 Once you have set up activity completion, you can use the activity completion report on your course area to get an overview of how your students are engaging with your activities.
 Activity completion can also be used in conjunction with other QMplus features such as the completion progress block, course completion, certificates, badges and conditional activities.

 When activity completion is enabled in a QMplus course area, checkboxes will appear to the right of activities which have completion conditions defined.
 Examples are shown in the previous screenshot.
 Notice that the checkboxes for the first 3 activities look the same whereas the last one looks slightly different:

 - Automatic completion: the first 3 activities have automatic completion criteria defined on them.
 When those criteria are met, the activity is automatically marked as completed with a tick in the checkbox.
-The student cannot manually check or uncheck the box.
-Different activities have different criteria which can be set, for a discussion forum, you may say that the student has to start a discussion and post a response to another discussion for the activity to be considered complete.
+Students cannot manually check or uncheck the box.
+Different activities have different criteria which can be set, for a discussion forum, you may say that students have to start a discussion and post a response to another discussion for the activity to be considered complete.
 For a glossary activity, you may state that they have to post two definitions of their own.
 For a quiz, they may have to take the quiz and achieve a certain grade before it is considered complete.

-- Manual completion: in order to mark this activity as completed, the student must tick the checkbox manually themselves.
+- Manual completion: in order to mark this activity as completed, students must tick the checkbox manually themselves.
 This can be useful for tasks which are not linked to activities which can have completion set on them.
 In this case, the task is to update their QMplus Hub profile.
-There is no way of automatically checking that the student has done this so an option is to get the student to indicate that they have done it by checking the box.
+There is no way of automatically checking that a student has done this so an option is to get them to indicate that they have done it by checking the box.

 The activity completion report